mysterious-coding/base_entranced/README.md

 * Fixed a bug with `/forceteam`/`/specall`/`/randomteams`/`/randomcapts`/auto inactivity timeout not working on dead players.
 * Fixed jumping on breakable objects with the `thin` flag not breaking them as a result of Sil's base_enhanced code.
 * Fixed `target_print` overflow causing server crashes
-* Removed ability of clients with private password to be immune to votekick (added in base_enhanced by Sil)

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.